TadpoleDisastrous/TCL65R635Comparison/README.md

 through this application.
 Selecting TV models that vary throughout RTING’s 1-10 rating scale for grey uniformity will allow us to construct a mapping of my applications output to RTING’s 1-10 scale.

-I then take images of my store bought TCL65R635 using RTING’s 50% grey reference image projected onto the screen from a USB flash drive.
-I run the captured images through the StdDev-Gaussian application which performs a Gaussian filter and calculates a standard deviation output.
+I then take images of my store bought TCL65R635 using RTING’s 50% grey reference image (50%_Gray_Uniformity_RTING.png) projected onto the screen from a USB flash drive.
+I run the captured images through the StdDev-Gaussian.py application which performs a Gaussian filter and calculates a standard deviation output.

 I then determine a RTING’s 1-10 scale for my TCL65R635 using the constructed mapping.
 I can then objectively compare my TCL65R635 to RTING’s TCL65R635 review to see if I’ve won the lottery.